Prompt anatomy

 One variable at a time.
 Otherwise you never learn which word earned its place.
 That's the whole trick, and it's why the walls are sorted by job instead of alphabet.

+Using Nano Banana or GPT-Image instead?
+The words transfer; the chat image models guide covers the dialect.
+First time prompting?
+Start Here walks the first prompt end to end.
 Want the long version?
 15 Tips to Not Suck at MidJourney covers iteration habits, seeds, and remixing.